fmerian/awesome-product-hunt/product-hunt-launch-guide.md

-I've launched 42 dev tools on Product Hunt in the last 2 years - or maybe 55?
+I've launched 42 dev tools on Product Hunt in the last 4 years - or maybe 55?
 To be honest, I've lost count.

-I could bore you with the details of how Specify launched or that Product Hunt awarded me Community Member of the Year in 2022 (runner-up).
+I could bore you with the details of how Kilo Code launched or that Product Hunt awarded me Community Member of the Year in 2022.

 No. What you probably care about is what my key takeaways are.